daniel-winkler/showdown/README.md

 ## Usage

-1. Create a new poker room and set up rounds
+1. Create a new poker room
 2. Share the room link with your team
 3. Each member selects a card value
 4. When everyone votes, results are revealed
 5. Move to the next round and repeat
-6. Export results when finished

 ## License